Reporting at the end of each financial year is a requirement for agencies as defined by the Financial Management Act 2006.

 - number of breach of standard claims upheld by the Public Sector Commission

-- ensure consistency between the annual report and information provided to the Public Sector Commission through annual data reporting obligations.
+- ensure consistency between the annual report and information provided to the Public Sector Commission through annual reporting data obligations.

 For agencies subject to section 31(2) of the Public Sector Management Act 1994, compliance reporting obligations are met by completing the relevant returns requested by the Commission.